Authentication

 Email auth is the default in LaunchPike.

-Because verification/reset requires sending emails, you must have an email sender configured under app.emailSender
+Because verification/reset requires sending emails, you must have an email sender configured under app.emailSender in main.wasp.

 Dev: Dummy Email Provider (already set)